What is Human Genetics?

 Your degree and what you’ll study

 During third year, students will learn about the fundamentals of Human Genetics through a combination of lecture courses and practical classes.
 To this end, students will be exposed to different areas of Human Genetics ranging from medical genetics to the genetic programmes underpinning cell biology.
 Practical classes teach students about key techniques and analysis methods that are widely used in Human Genetics.
 In fourth year, students can choose, largely depending on their interests, from various lecture courses in different areas of Human Genetics.
-Students spend 10 to 12 weeks in a laboratory in the Institute and participate in on-going cutting edge research projects.
-Furthermore students write an in-depth literature review on a current topic in
+Students spend 10-12 weeks in a laboratory and participate in ongoing research projects.
+Furthermore, students write an in-depth literature review on a current topic in

 Students will be assessed by a combination of continuous assessment and end-of-semester examinations.